-White-helmeted honor guards stood facing each other in front of the National Revolutionary Martyrs' Shrine in Taipei.
-Of course, they did not move an inch.
-Even when I stared at them, the only thing that moved was their eyelids, as if they were statues.
-It reminded me of a street performer performing a statue.
+White-helmeted guards of honor stood facing each other in front of the National Revolutionary Martyrs' Shrine in Taipei.
+They stood as still as statues, not moving an inch.
+As I gazed at them, the only thing moving was their eyelids, and their stillness made me think of a street performer playing the role of a statuette.

 No